MichiganTech/un5390_public/README.md

   01. No sensitive information

-  02. No course work related material
+  02. No course related material -- course slides, assignments, projects, submissions, and so on

-  03. No assignments

-  04. No projects

 What is this for?